1. Acquisitions editors—representatives of publishing houses who are looking for new manuscripts and new authors to “acquire” for their houses

 2. Publishing house editors—hired by the publishing house to polish your manuscript after it has been accepted.

-3. Freelance editors—people hired by authors to help them improve their manuscripts, catch mistakes they missed, and increase their chances of acceptance by a publisher.
+3. Freelance editors—people hired by authors to help them improve their manuscripts, to increase their chances of acceptance by a publisher, or to self-publish professionally written material.

 In this article, we’ll be dealing with that third kind of editor—the freelancer.